RapidAI/RapidOCR/README_en.md

 - Based on Baidu's open source PaddleOCR model and training, anyone can use this inference library, or use Baidu's paddlepaddle framework for model optimization according to their own needs.

 ## Recently updates
+#### 🍺2021-11-28 update
+- Update the ocrweb part
+  - Add the display of the inference time of each stage.
+  - Add docs of the ocrweb.
+  - Change the det model(`ch_PP-OCRv2_det_infer.onnx`), faster and more accurate.

-#### ✨2021-11-13 update
+#### 2021-11-13 update
 - Add adjustable super parameters for text detection and recognition in Python version, mainly `box_thresh|unclip_ratio|text_score`, see [parameter adjustment](python/README.md#相关调节参数) for details
 - The dictionary position in text recognition is given in parameter mode to facilitate flexible configuration.
 See [keys_path](python/rapidOCR.sh) for details

 #### 2021-10-27 update
 - Add the code that uses the onnxruntime GPU version of infering follow the [official tutorial](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) Configuration. (however, the onnxruntime GPU version is not stable to use)

 - See: `python/README.md` for specific steps.